 This knowledge is critical to ensuring the integrity of the negotiation process while making sure that all major concerns are appropriately addressed.

-Untracked changes can lead to later confusion, especially during post-negotiation review when project stakeholders who weren’t present during negotiations try to review the contract before a final signoff.
+Untracked changes can lead to confusion later on, especially during the post-negotiation review when project stakeholders who weren’t present during negotiations try to review the contract before the final signoff.

-Questions regarding who suggested or agreed to a change only add confusion to the redlining process, further slowing down negotiation and signing.
+Questions regarding who suggested or agreed to a change only add confusion to the redlining process, further slowing down negotiation and contract execution.

-Fortunately, this process is easily fixed by ensuring that your redlining software tools are set to assign comments and changes to the appropriate parties.
+Fortunately, this process is easily fixed by ensuring that your redlining software tools are set to assign comments and changes to corresponding parties.

 2. Reading difficulties

-Reading the fine print of contracts can be a daunting task, especially when it involves complex legal jargon.
+Reading the fine print in legal documents can be a daunting task, especially when it’s full of complex legal jargon and contract terms.

 In some ways, redlining makes this process more complicated by adding additional comments and suggested changes to the document.